-What are the five top oil and gas stocks on the TSX and TSXV for 2019?
+What were the five top oil and gas stocks on the TSX and TSXV for 2019?
 We’ve compiled a list of the top performers year-to-date.

 Geopolitical uncertainty weighed heavily on the market, and in 2020 more is likely to come.
 Nevertheless, the five top oil and gas stocks on the TSX and TSXV were still able to see significant growth through the past year, and below we’ve assembled information about those companies for investor consideration.